Critique Group Guidelines & Criteria

 Groups, especially new groups, may benefit from a facilitator to keep the process on track.
 Avoid the concept of ‘Leadership’ if possible.
 Remember to leave your egos at the door.
-Generally, critique groups are comprised of peers with relatively equal footing and comparable expertise.
-The best functioning groups may be those who have grown to trust each other and who can proceed on task, without need of a facilitator
+Speaking generally, critique groups are comprised of peers with relatively equal footing and comparable expertise.
+The best functioning groups may be those who have grown to trust each other and who can proceed on a task, without the need of a facilitator

 If you don’t want public comment on a piece of work, do not bring it to critique group:

 The group is not assembling for the purpose of telling you how magnificent you are.
 Be open to all feedback, positive and negative.
 If the feedback is consistently of no value to you, consider joining another group, perhaps more genre-specific or with more experienced writers.

 Avoid the temptation to defend or explain your work.
 Unless that conversation can take place with a concise goal toward helping to better the product, best to leave it alone.
-Critique process can easily get derailed by explaining and defending, which can lead to arguing.
+Critique process can quickly get derailed by explaining and defending, which can lead to arguing.
 There is no mandate to agree with, or use, the feedback.
 Simply say, “I got it, thank you.”

 If there are irreconcilable differences or factions in the group that make the experience untenable or detract from the group’s ability to provide helpful feedback, it may be advisable to split into separate groups to maximize harmony and effectiveness.

-If you send your work in electronically ahead of time, and are late in doing so, it forces other members to scramble to review your writing before the meeting.
+If you send your work in electronically ahead of time and are late in doing so; it forces other members to scramble to review your writing before the meeting.

-· ANY thoughts or impressions you have as you review the material could be valuable to the author!
+Any thoughts or impressions you have as you review the material could be valuable to the author.